Greetings from NEMSA!

 The old saying that there is strength in numbers is correct now more than ever.
 As I said before, we work hard to serve the needs of our members.
 We accomplish this by listening, and by keeping you informed on all aspects of EMS in Nebraska.
 Here are some of the things you can expect as a NEMSA member:

-NEMSA provides EMS education at our Winter Conference in Kearney, our Spring Conference in Columbus, and our Fall Conference in North Platte, and also has representation on the Summer Conference committee.
+NEMSA provides EMS education at our Hands on Conference in Kearney, and our Convention in Omaha.
 We also provide support and funding for other educational opportunities across the state.
 We have worked hard to insure quality in our instructors and our class offerings.